testpsvm/pcfuidemo/README.md

 - Go under the `pcfuidemo` root folder.

-- Connect to cloud foundry using `cf login`
+- Connect to cloud foundry using `cf login -a https://api.run.pivotal.io`

 - Check that `staticfile_buildpack` is installed